Marlana Thompson

-Marlana Thompson (born 1978, also Marlana Thompson Baker) is an Akwesasne Mohawk, Wolf clan, beadwork artist, regalia maker, and fashion designer.
+Marlana Thompson (born 1978, also Marlana Thompson Baker) is an Akwesasronon, Wolf clan, beadwork artist, regalia maker, and fashion designer.
 She currently lives in Akwesasne, New York.
 Her artworks are in public and private collections in North America and Europe, including the Smithsonian American Art Museum, the Adirondack Experience, and a museum in Bonn, Germany.
 Her artwork bridges her tribal community and the mainstream art world.

 Biography

 Marlana Thompson (Akwesasne Mohawk, Wolf clan) was born in Cornwall, Ontario, Canada, in 1978.
 Her family members are artists and include basket makers and quilters.

 She currently lives in Akwesasne, New York, with her husband, Wayne Baker, and children.
 She is married to actor Wayne Baker of the Squamish Nation, Raven clan.
 She has had a brief cameo on Beyond, an American television series.

 Artwork

 Thompson creates Haudenosaunee raised beadwork, in which beads are sewn to create three-dimensional designs on velvet or velveteen backing.
 She is a regalia maker and moccasin maker.
 She made powwow dance regalia, first for her family, then other dancers began commissioning her to make custom regalia in 1990s.
 Finally, she became a full-time artist and also creates beaded jewelry.

 During the pandemic, she used raised beadwork in facial mask artworks.
 She also incorporated cultural medicinal plants in her works, including sweetgrass and sage.